AdamaStarkN7/stark_lockbox/README.md

 4. Add ```ensure stark_lockbox``` to your server.cfg
 5. Restart your server and enjoy!!
 6. NOTE: This resource must start after the dependent scripts defined in Dependencies!
+7. If using the QBox framework, be sure to check the qbx_radialmenu.txt file for proper setup in your server!

 # Features
 1. Unique Lockboxes for LEO or EMS to use in their vehicles